jbiatek/BSGRulebook/rulebook.md

 <p class="newcaprica" markdown="1">Athena's "Resolute" ability can activate either the human or Cylon action on a New Caprica location.</p>

-D'Anna's "Visions" ability, when used in the Brig or Detention, does not require discarding down to 3 cards since it is not using the Infiltrator's special "return to the Resurrection Ship" Action.
+D'Anna's "Visions" ability, when used in the Brig or Detention, does not require discarding down to 3 cards.
+That requirement only applies when using the Infiltrator's special "return to the Resurrection Ship" Action.

 Doral's "Meticulous" ability does not allow him to choose the Resurrection Ship as his destination.
-The Resurrection Ship is Hazardous, and the instruction to "move to any Cylon Location" does not explicitly include the Resurrection Ship as a potential destination.
+The Resurrection Ship is Hazardous, so he could only choose to move there if it were explicitly listed as a choice.
 </div>